abhi152/Nimble_tutorial_ble_phy/Ble_Phy_Central_Example_Walkthrough.md

-## Intializaion of LE PHY to Default 1M data speed.
+## Intializaion of LE PHY to Default 1M PHY .
  1M PHY is the default PHY for BLE devices which enables it to provide a data rate of 1 Mbps.
 It is used while establishing the connection between devices and maintains backward compatibility with all those devices that don't have BLE5.0 support.`set_default_le_phy_before_conn()` function set default LE PHY before establishing a connection.

 ```c